How to get a job in 2019

 By networking on your social platforms, you can foster long-term relationships with potential mentors, partners or employers.
 This can help you to develop your skill set, stay current on the latest industry trends and stand out from others in the applicant pool.

 3. What happens in Vegas could cost you a job

 Talent acquisition professionals are savvy at internet research and can find just about anything online–whether you think it is private or not.
 Google yourself online; what do you see?
 Now imagine you are highly-trained in conducting x-ray searches and uncovering “private” information online.

 More than ever, people’s online activity can cost them a job.
 What is posted on the internet is written in permanent ink.
-Something you may find funny or innocuous may resonate entirely differently to someone else.
-In the physical world there is context and in the digital world, there is not.
+Something you may find funny or innocuous may resonate differently to someone else.
+In the physical world, there is context, and in the digital world, there is not.